 No applicant will be considered unless the minimum admission requirements are met.
-Admission requirements are evaluated by the use of an Applicant Rating Scale which includes but not limited to: ACT scores, GPA, TEAS, performance on core courses, and applicable previous degrees awarded and healthcare work experience (employer verification letter required).
+Admission requirements are evaluated by the use of an Applicant Rating Scale which includes but not limited to: ACT scores, GPA, TEAS, performance on core courses, applicable previous degrees and certificates earned from an accredited college/university, and healthcare work experience (employer verification letter required).
 All documents must be submitted by March 1.
 The applicant process is very competitive, so meeting the minimum application requirements does not guarantee admission into the program.
 The number of applicants accepted is limited due to the nature of the program as well as accreditation requirements.
-Applicants will be notified by letter of their conditional acceptance or non-acceptance to the program.
-The conditional acceptance letter will include specific instructions regarding all requirements that must be completed prior to August admission.
+Applicants will be notified by email of their conditional acceptance or non-acceptance to the program.
+The conditional acceptance notification will include specific instructions regarding all requirements that must be completed prior to August admission.
 These requirements are listed below:

-- completion of Anatomy & Physiology I (BIO 2513/2511) and Anatomy & Physiology II (BIO 2523/2521) with a grade of "C" or better during the summer session or regular session prior to admission to the PTA program; - A & P I and II must be completed within the last five years - satisfactory completion of American Heart Association Healthcare Providers CPR taught during the summer; - satisfactory background check (see Policy on Admission to Health Science Program); - health evaluation form completed by a physician or nurse practitioner; - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster, and TB skin test (2-step TB skin test is required for all new entering students) - acceptable pre-admission drug screen; and - attendance in pre-admission orientation.
+- completion of Anatomy & Physiology I (BIO 2513/2511) and Anatomy & Physiology II (BIO 2523/2521) with a grade of "C" or better during the summer session or regular session prior to admission to the PTA program; - A & P I and II must be completed within the last five years - satisfactory completion of American Heart Association Healthcare Providers CPR taught during the first year of enrollment - satisfactory background check (see Policy on Admission to Health Science Program); - health evaluation form completed by a physician or nurse practitioner; - proof of current immunizations including, but not limited to Hepatitis-B vaccination series, Tdap booster, and TB skin test (2-step TB skin test is required for all new entering students) - acceptable pre-admission drug screen; and - attendance in pre-admission orientation.